bitrix24/b24restdocs/api-reference/crm/timeline/activities/crm-activity-get.md

 - examples are missing
 - success response is absent
 - error response is absent
-- from Sergey's file: mention that a special method should be used for configurable deals
+- from Sergei's file: mention that a special method should be used for configurable activities

 {% endnote %}